Adrian Kerr

 Adrian Kerr (born 7 October 2003) is a Jamaican sprinter.
 He placed third over 200 metres at the Jamaican Athletics Championships in 2025, having been a double gold medalist at the 2023 NACAC U23 Championships.

-Early life
+Biography

-He attended Kingston College in Jamaica until 2023.
+Kerr attended Kingston College in Jamaica.
+At KC, he competed in the annual ISSA Boys and Girls Athletics Championships in the Sprints acquiring gold, silver, and bronze medals throughout the years.

-Career
+Also, he earned a gold medal in the 4 X 100 metres at the 2019 CARIFTA Games in George Town, Cayman Islands.

 He ran as part of the Jamaican 4 x 100 metres relay at the 2022 World Athletics U20 Championships in Cali, Colombia, winning a silver medal alongside Bouwahjgie Nkrumie, Bryan Levell and Mark-Anthony Daley.

 Running in January 2023, he lowered his personal best for 100 metres to 10.42 seconds.
 He won gold in the 100 metres and in the 4x100m relay at the 2023 NACAC U23 Championships in Costa Rica.
 In 2023, he ran for the newly-formed Motorcade Track Club in Kingston, Jamaica.